 My electric bill did not thank me.

 They have so many amazing options for ceiling fans now that are industrial and beautiful and farmhouse.
 I wish I would have paused and looked at some other options for room circulation.
-Not in every room, but a few well placed ceiling fans here and there would have been a better choice.
+Not in every room, but a few well-placed ceiling fans here and there would have been a better choice.

-Lesson learned: I don’t know everything.
+Decorating mistakes lesson learned: I don’t know everything.
 Research a little before making a design decision.

 Mistake #5 Following a trend in decorating that isn’t really your style